Secure Boot on the iMX6 – Part 1

-If you did not have secure boot enabled in your processor, someone could take your hardware and put another OS or other application they want on it – This could be for a number of malicious purposes such as to make it fail, for data harvesting, reverse engineering your product to copy your design either in hardware or software.
+If you did not have secure boot enabled in your processor, someone could take your hardware and put another OS or other software program they want on it.
+This could be for a number of malicious purposes such as to make it fail, for data harvesting, reverse engineering your product to copy your design either in hardware or software.

 Generally, secure boot is applicable in this sense for any single-use device, something that’s not intended to be a general-purpose computing unit would benefit [from secure boot] from a manufacturer’s point of view.